mberriman/BSP2024/manual/instructions.md

 - Gene expression platform
 - g:Profiler

-We will then go on to apply some of the command line skills that you were introduced to in module 2 to explore WormBase ParaSite data programmatically.

-Finally, the module ends with a Bonus section introducing our Expression browser.
+Finally, the section ends with a an additional section introducing our Expression browser.

 ---
 ## Tools <a name="tools"></a>